SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 ![example disablePaymentMenu = false][image_enabled_payment_menu]{:width="450" :height="850"}

-Setting `disablePaymentMenu` field to `true` removes all other payment instruments but the one that is available.
+Setting `disablePaymentMenu` field to `true` removes all other payment instruments, except the one that is available.
-This feature is only valuable to set to `true` if you have only one payment instrument available.
-By setting it to `true` will remove the frame around the menu and show only the instrument.
+This feature should be set to `true` if you have only one payment instrument available.
+Setting it to `true` will remove the frame around the menu and show only the instrument.

 {:.code-header}